 Video: Man struck, killed by car after EMTs mocked, released him

-Paul Tarashuck was suffering from a schizophrenic episode, but the EMTs who responded to the call by sheriff deputies failed to care for him
+Paul Tarashuk was suffering from a schizophrenic episode, but the EMTs who responded to the call by sheriff deputies failed to care for him

-Update: The South Carolina Law Enforcement Division (SLED) has opened an investigation into the paremedic's actions and taken action months after Paul Tarashuk was struck and killed by a vehicle after being released by EMS.
+Update: The South Carolina Law Enforcement Division (SLED) has concluded its investigation into the actions of first responders after Paul Tarashuk was struck and killed by a vehicle after being released by EMS.
 Read the updates here.

 Four hours after an EMS crew released Paul Tarashuk, he was struck and killed by a vehicle; are they liable?EMS attorney David Givot, The Legal Guardian, breaks down issues of patient abandonment, negligence and responsibility.